nahid162a/Clinic-Management-System/README.md

-This is a very short and CLI based Clinic Management System.
+This is a very basic and short and CLI based Clinic Management System.